|

 by Max Skladanowsky identifies the date of November 21, 1895.

-The program column heading promotes 'Das Bioscop!'.
+The program column heading promotes 'Das Bioscop!'
 Deac Rossell

 has identified these presentations by Skladanowsky at the Wintergarten